Urban Logistics Realty JV Sells Houston Industrial Asset

 According to the Harris County public records, BZO Wheels Houston acquired the asset, financing the purchase with two loans totaling $40 million, issued by American First National Bank.

 The partnership broke ground on the two-building project in 2022 and the industrial park debuted one year later.
 Inwood Bank provided financing while Burton Construction served as general contractor.
-Powers Brown and Kimley-Horn provided architectural and engineering services, respectively.
+Powers Brown Architecture and Kimley-Horn provided architectural and engineering services, respectively.

 READ ALSO: Why Light Industrial Properties Will Continue to Shine